Crime of the Week

 If you have any information regarding this burglary, please call Crime Stoppers at 217-423-TIPS.
 You do not have to give your name.
 Crime Stoppers will pay $500 or more for information that leads to an arrest on the crime of the week.
 Thank you.

-Crime of the Week 9-16-24
+Crime of the week 5-19-25

 The Decatur Police Department needs your help in solving this week’s crime of the week.

-Crime of the Week 9-9-24
+Crime of the Week 5-12-25

 The Decatur Police Department needs your help in solving this week’s crime of the week.

-If you have any information regarding this crime, please call Crime Stoppers at 217-423-TIPS.
+If you have any information regarding this arson, please call Crime Stoppers at 217-423-TIPS.
 You do not have to give your name.
 Crime Stoppers will pay $500 or more for information that leads to an arrest on the crime of the week.
 Thank you.